YanivAmir/stock-predicition-CNN/README.md

-# stock-predicition-CNN
-## Predicting future stock fluctuations via CNN
+## Prediction of future stock fluctuations with CNN

 work in progress

-The goal is to construct a classification model that will locate stocks that are about to rise or fall by more than 10% in a 10 day period based solely on technical data.
-(Later fundemental data will be fed into the model in an additional channel)

-Using historical 1hr stock data to train a CNN.
+Goal: To construct a classification model to identify stocks' future price range based on technical data (later, fundemental data will be added into the model), using historical 1hr price data to train the CNN.

 5000 1hr time points per stock, downloaded from TradingView

 NASDAQ + NYSE tickers: Total of ~5500 stocks.

-Stocks over a threshold marketcap have a 90day period candlestick plot and volume plot generated, along with the price target for 10days from the end of the 90day period.
+Stocks over a threshold marketcap have a 12week candlestick plot and volume plot generated, in 1hr resolution ,along with the price target for 2weeks from the end of the 12week period.
-Plots are generated at a stride of 5days.
+Plots are generated at a stride of 1week.
-These parameters will be screened for optimal performance using precision as criteria.
+These parameters will be screened for optimal performance.

-Images are fed into a CNN with a 2-channel per image ( candlestick + volume ) as a single instance.
+Images are fed into a CNN with a 2-channel per timepoint ( candlestick + volume ).
-Ultimately more indicators can be fed into the model in multiple channels per instance.
+Additional indicators can be fed into the model in multiple channels per timepoint, as well as fundemental data.